 - Physical Exercise (Going to the gem can cause a hiatal hernia to flare up).

 Heavy weight lifting is one of the significant causes of hiatal hernia flare-ups.
-In addition, patients who lift heavy weight have a 3.6 times higher risk of recurrent hiatal hernia (reference).
+In addition, patients who lift heavy weights have a 3.6 times higher risk of recurrent hiatal hernia (reference).

-The scientific evidence shows that vomiting can be a cause of hiatal hernia flare-up.
-In addition, people with recurrent vomiting have five times higher risk of hiatal hernia recurrence after surgery (reference).
+The scientific evidence shows that vomiting can cause hiatal hernia flare-ups.
+In addition, people with recurrent vomiting have a five times higher risk of hiatal hernia recurrence after surgery (reference).

 So, the relation between vomiting and hiatal hernia can be in both directions.
-Vomiting can cause hiatal hernia recurrence and flare-up.
+Vomiting can cause hiatal hernia recurrence and flare-ups.
 Also, a hiatal hernia can trigger vomiting.

-Both diaphragmatic contraction and increased intra-abdominal pressure can cause hiatal hernia flare-up.
+Both diaphragmatic contraction and increased intra-abdominal pressure can cause hiatal hernia flare-ups.

-The previous study about vomiting and hiatal hernia investigated the effect of hiccough on hernia recurrence.
-There was an association between hiccough and hernia, but it was not as strong as vomiting (reference).
+The previous study about vomiting and hiatal hernia investigated the effect of hiccoughs on hernia recurrence.
+There was an association between hiccoughs and hernia, but it was not as strong as vomiting (reference).

-In addition, note that hiatal hernia and GERD are causes of hiccough (bi-directional relationship).
+In addition, note that hiatal hernia and GERD are causes of hiccoughs (bi-directional relationship).